- Raptor Velocity

 Incidentally, here they are.
 Designed by (lovely and legendary) Jeffrey Alan Love and printed by Bookplate Ink.
 They're gorgeous.
 And highly personalised (there's a whole story behind them and tldr; they're simply perfect.)

-...and Newsline feature on a hot new trend: djinn fiction!
+...and a Newsline feature on a hot new trend: djinn fiction!
 Includes profiles of several contributors to The Djinn Falls in Love, including my editorial partner-in-crime, Mahvesh Murad, who "has her finger on the pulse of contemporary global SFF".
 Quoth Mahvesh:

 Djinn have been present in various forms of narrative fiction coming from the West for years, be they Disney or Neil Gaiman, but now we’re taking back our power, telling the stories in the settings we want to see them in, as raw or ‘real’ as we want them to be, and with the sort of storytelling styles and syntax unique to us, hoping our narratives will break through to, and engage with larger readerships.